AlDavis612/Group11SoftwareProject/DesignDocumnetSp1.md

 * When uploading images, the user navigates the web ui and chooses the files to upload.
 The web app then pings the ranking algorithm which then sends back the ranking.
 The web app then pings the database in order to store the photo id, ranking, tag, etc. Finally the photos and ranking are displayed on the web ui.

 ### Reasons for Design
-* We chose to use a Google cloud and AWS server because they were free and easy to use.
+* We chose to use AWS server because it was free and easy to use.
 We decided it would be beneficial to store data for future use in a database.
 Our overall design seemed like the most efficent way to solve the problem at hand, and we wanted to utilize the tools around us.
 This design also fits our groups skills perfectly because we can all contribute to the overall final product.